tq-bit/qache/readme.md

 ]);
 ```

+> The first entry's structure will be used to validate all further entries.
 If you assign an array if items, the structure of the first entry will be used for validation.

 ### Automatic cache updates